-Proper plant selection is one the most important “secrets” in successful landscaping.
+Proper plant selection is one the “secrets” in successful landscaping.
 Plants and colors are the “flavors” that bring your garden to life.
-We can help you select the right plant for the right place, keeping in mind your goals, such as screening, shade, erosion control, focal points, noise control, etc.
+We will help you select the right plant for the right place, keeping in mind your goals, such as screening, shade, erosion control, focal points, noise control, etc.

 Growth habits and characteristic

-- The size each plant reaches at maturity
+- The size each shrub reaches at maturity.

 - The bushes’ light requirements.

 We want to warn you about how easy it is to underestimate how large your new shrub will grow.
 People do it all of the time and end up pulling it out years later.

 It is also important to know the planting zone you live in.
 Hubinger Landscaping provides plant material selected for our 5B hardiness zone.